BeanRider/NEC-Spinning-Awards/README.md

-# New England Conservatory of Music
+# "Spinning Awards" — New England Conservatory of Music
-### Public interactive installation that showcases almnus music award winners: "Spinning Awards"
+### Public interactive installation that showcases almnus music awards and musicians

 This is a fullstack web application built using jQuery, NodeJS, ExressJS, and MySQL.
 Currently locally hosted.